heureka/llconfig/README.md

 1. Override layer = holds runtime directive overrides, if any.
 2. Env layer = directives loaded from environment variables are kept in this layer, if any.
-3. File layer = directives loaded from file(s) are kept in this layer, if any.
+3. File layer = directives loaded from configuration file(s) are kept in this layer, if any.
 4. Default layer = holds a default value for **every** initialized directive.

 ## Learn by example